- We offer full daycare from 8:45 am to 3:15 pm. We also offer optional breakfast club and a lunch club to extend the morning session.

 - We have access to the local play area and surrounding fields, giving the children opportunities to explore their local community and to embrace nature.

-- We plan regular trips to local farms, garden centres etc and welcome visits to preschool from emergency services, storytellers etc, to provide children with first hand experiences.
+- We plan regular trips to local farms, garden centers etc and welcome visits to preschool from emergency services, storytellers etc, to provide children with first-hand experiences.